Deltares-research/kenmerkendewaarden/docs/CONTRIBUTING.md

 - click `Generate release notes` and replace the `What's Changed` info by a tagged link to ``docs/whats-new.md``
 - if all is set, click ``Publish release``
 - a release is created and the github action publishes it [on PyPI](https://pypi.org/project/kenmerkendewaarden)
+- post-release: commit+push `bumpversion patch` and `UNRELEASED` header in `docs/whats-new.md` to distinguish between release and dev version